Codecademy/docs/content/javascript/concepts/modules/modules.md

 ## Renaming Imports and Exports

-To prevent naming conflicts, rename variables or functions when exporting or importing.
+To prevent naming conflicts, it is important to rename variables or functions when exporting or importing.
 This ensures the program uses the correct values from the intended file.

 ### Rename in the export file (the module)